appsembler/tfmodules/stackdriver/README.md

 ## Releases

+* `stackdriver-1.1.1` - fix a 0.12 warning about type constraints
 * `stackdriver-1.1.0` - only include `sd.*` devices for disk usage (exlude `loop0`, etc, which can show up as 100% full but not actually indicate a problem)